JAMStack is a jargon terms for API-based WordPress alternatives with content management as a service, separated from the front-facing website.

 JAMStack publishing engines make for faster websites with lower hosting and maintenance costs.
 The published website your readers see can be served from a static copy, similar to a snapshot, rather than dynamically upon request from a database (the WordPress way).
 Serving a snapshot makes the load time shorter and the navigation through the web app much smoother.

 With JAMStacks, one aspect of not serving through a database is that the security overhead is mostly outsourced to the provider of the content management API.
 The API will mostly come with a backend, a so-called BaaS (Backend-as-a-Service).

-In this particular project, data stored in the Mongo database do not need to be retrieved dynamically, therefore it is reasonable to simply hook a script to the Jekyll build & deploy routine that will export the current version of the data into a CSV file, which is natively processed by the static site generator and fills up the website.
+In this case, the better solution is to hook a script to the static generator deploy routine.
+It will export the latest version of the database into a CSV file, which is then natively processed by the static site generator and fills up the website.